How to Use Specode to Quickly Launch a Health App

 Golden rules:

-• Use only synthetic data in preview.
+• Use only synthetic data in preview (and in any shareable demo links).

 Scenario checklist (hit these in order):